Install GitLab Runner using the official GitLab repositories

 Repository metadata signing proves that the downloaded version information originates at https://packages.gitlab.com.
 It does not prove the integrity of the packages themselves.
 Whatever was uploaded to https://packages.gitlab.com - authorized or not - is properly verified until the metadata transfer from repository to the user was not affected.

 With package signing, each package is signed when it’s built.
-So, until you can trust the build environment and the secrecy of the used GPG key, the valid signature on the package proves that its origin is authenticated and its integrity was not violated.
+Until you can trust the build environment and the secrecy of the used GPG key, you cannot verify package authenticity.
+A valid signature on the package proves that its origin is authenticated and its integrity was not violated.

-Package signing verification is enabled by default only in some of the DEB/RPM based distributions, if you want to have this kind of verification, you may need to adjust the configuration.
+Package signing verification is enabled by default only in some of the Debian/RPM based distributions.
+To use this type of verification, you might need to adjust the configuration.

 GPG keys used for package signature verification can be different for each of the repositories hosted at https://packages.gitlab.com.
 The GitLab Runner project uses its own key pair for this type of the signature.